 - To gain entrance to the pit, every person will have to wear a pair of safety glasses or safety rated prescription glasses with side shields. - Don't leave all safety glasses or side shields in the pit.
-Be sure to bring a few pairs with you, so someone from your team can enter the pit and get the safety glasses for all other members. - Use safe lifting, handling and transportation techniques around the robots at all times. - Do not use skateboards, 'hoverboards', or drones at events. - Do not bring bottled gas tanks (e.g. helium) to events. - Do not throw objects (such as paper airplanes) from the stands/bleachers.
+Be sure to bring a few pairs with you, so someone from your team can enter the pit and get the safety glasses for all other members. - FIRST Robotics Competition ONLY: Teams are able to enter the pits without safety glasses for the first ten minutes of a team's load in and the first ten minutes of pits opening each day, UNTIL they start working on the robot or setting up their pit. - Use safe lifting, handling and transportation techniques around the robots at all times. - Do not use skateboards, 'hoverboards', or drones at events. - Do not bring bottled gas tanks (e.g. helium) to events. - Do not throw objects (such as paper airplanes) from the stands/bleachers.